mattrips/scratchPad/ProtocolConformance 200703.md

 ## 1.1 Creation of a Conformance
 A **protocol conformance** is the set of witnesses used by a concrete type to satisfy the requirements of a protocol.
 The syntactic declaration, `T: P`, that type `T` conforms to protocol `P` is separate and distinct from the determination of the set of witnesses that is a conformance.
 The substance of a conformance is not declared.
 It is created in response to a type being declared conform to a protocol.
 The set of witnesses that is a conformance is inferred from the context.

+For a type `T` to conform to a protocol `P`, `T` must be declared to conform to `P`, and `T` must have at least one implementation for each protocol requirement of `P`.
 A named concrete type is declared to conform to a protocol in one of two ways.
-A non-generic concrete type is directly declared to conform to a protocol.
+A non-generic concrete type is expressly declared to conform to a protocol.
 A concretization of a generic type is implicitly declared to conform to a protocol based on the pattern established by the generic type's declaration and extensions.

 ><sub>***Conretization of a Generic Type**
 >A concretization of a generic type is a specialized version of the generic type formed by replacing the generic type's type parameters with concrete type arguments.
 A generic type may specify that its concretizations will conform, or conditionally may conform, to one or more protocols, which establishes a pattern for protocol conformance.
 When a concretization is formed, its protocol conformances are determined by that pattern.*</sub>

-For a type `T` to conform to a protocol `P`, `T` must be declared to conform to `P`, and `T` must have at least one implementation for each protocol requirement of `P`.
-A distinct set of protocol witnesses is established for the conformance of `T: P`.

 A declaration that `T` conforms to `P` further constitutes, with respect to each protocol `o`*<sub>i</sub>* which `P` refines, a declaration that `T` conforms to `o`*<sub>i</sub>*.
 Thus, for the declaration of `T: P` to be valid, the implicit declarations of each `T: o`*<sub>i</sub>* must be valid.
 For each conformance `T: o`*<sub>i</sub>*, a distinct set of protocol witnesses is established.